10adnan75/sorting-visualizer/README.md

 Merge Sort is a sorting algorithm that uses the Divide and Conquer method.
 Using the Top-Down and Bottom-Up techniques, it can be implemented iteratively or recursively.

+Recursively partitioning the data structure, the process continues until each subsequence only has one element.
+At this stage, the subsequences are amalgamated and put in order.
+The algorithm does this by gradually creating the sorted subarray by adding the least element from the subsequent two unsorted subsequences each time, until there is only one subarray left.
+This is the data structure which will be sorted.

 - Time complexity: *O(n log n)*

 - Space complexity: *O(n)*